trueautomation/ta-docs/docs/easy-setup.md

 1. Register an account with TrueAutomation at https://app.trueautomation.io/auth/signup
 2. On your computer go to Terminal and install TrueAutomation Client by running this command:

-    _True Automation client requires [Node v9+](https://nodejs.org/en/) to run.
-The best way to get proper up-to-date and stable environment is install node via nvm.
-    So we suggest to to install nvm for your platform first.
-Please follow instructions [here](https://github.com/creationix/nvm).
-    Once you have nvm in place, the latest version of node can be installed.
-Run this command to do so:_

     2.1.
 Unix operating system

    ```bash